Skip to main content

 Open the Google sheet here, select Make a copy and follow the instructions.

-If you prefer to construct your filtered link manually, follow the below steps. πŸ‘‡
+If you prefer to construct your filtered link manually, please follow the below steps. πŸ‘‡

 Date Filters